stackzoo/lightning-network-the-hard-way/README.md

 Payment status: SUCCEEDED, preimage: fc510042f72e4dde9ff0566907f52b11473652351b8c591713c8b6bd47e3fc93
 ```

-We succesfully completed the first payment from our own lightning node!
+We succesfully completed the first payment from our own lightning node and it was hyperfast!

 The website also confirm the payment:
 ![confirmation](images/confirmed.png)